Shorncliffe Army Camp: Use of Napier Barracks by Home Office

 On 22 September 2020, Napier Barracks began to be used by the Home Office to provide temporary accommodation for asylum seekers.
 According to a UK Visas & Immigration factsheet titled Contingency Asylum Accommodation Ministry of Defence sites, "The sites are being used to accommodate single, adult male asylum seekers.
 These are people who have claimed asylum in the United Kingdom, and whose asylum claims are under consideration."
-The camp is operated by Clearsprings Ready Homes.
+The camp was operated by Stay Belvedere Hotels, who were subcontracted by Clearsprings Ready Homes.

 On 26 January 2021, in a debate in the House of Commons titled UK Border: Covid Protections, Zarah Sultana said that "One hundred people in the camp—that is, one in four—have tested positive for covid."
 Home Secretary Priti Patel responded "The reason the base was made available is that in line with Public Health England guidelines, because of coronavirus, we need space for social distancing, which has been absolutely in place."

 On 29 January 2021, a building providing accommodation to asylum seekers at Napier Barracks suffered damage as a result of fire.
-Arrests have been made by Kent Police in connection with a disturbance at the site on the same day.
-In a tweet, the Home Secretary described the damage and destruction as "deeply offensive to the taxpayers of the country".
+Arrests were made by Kent Police in connection with a disturbance at the site on the same day.

+The site ceased to be used by the Home Office alongside the closure of Napier Barracks at the end of 2025.